Alok5102R/BlogApp/README.md

 # BlogBit: A Blog Application

 This project aims to create a Django-based blog application that fulfills the following requirements:
+1. Design the blog data schema
+2. Create a Django application that allows users to:
+    - Login
+    - Signup
+    - Write down any blog from the Django admin website
+    - Build list and detail views of blogs
+    - Add pagination (To display 5 blogs on a page)
+    - Implement tagging functionality and searching based on tags and blogs

 ## Requirements
 1. Environment variables: